purple-dye/test-issues-and-pr-templates/CONTRIBUTING.md

 （4）`<body>`

-Feel free to add more content in the body, if you think subject is not self-explanatory enough, such as what it is the purpose or reasons of you commit.
+Feel free to add more content in the body, if you think the subject is not self-explanatory enough, such as what it is the purpose or the reasons of your commit.

 （5）`<footer>`